ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 40 minutes.
 Solved the Check for Palindromes algorithm on FCC.

 **Thoughts**: The code isn't very pretty but it works!
 I need to review the solutions on the FCC wikia soon.

+### Day 97: May 14th, 2017

+**Today's Progress**: Coded for 70 minutes.
+Worked on FCC Basic Algorithms: Title Case a Sentence.

+**Thoughts**: Feeling a little frustrated.
+I know what I want to do and I wrote the code to do it but it's just not working.
+I want to figure it out on my own though.
+I know I can.